Rudders are an important part of a ship. They are installed on small motor boats to the biggest watercraft ever to sail the seas.

-They are Pivot Point and the Flow of Water.
+They are the Pivot Point and the Flow of Water.

-These two will help us understand how rudder works and why they are positioned aft.
+These two will help us understand how rudder works and why shipbuilders position them aft.

-Pivot point is an imaginary spot on a ship where the vessel “turns” when moving, maneuvering or altering course.
+A pivot point is an imaginary spot on a ship where the vessel “turns” when moving, maneuvering, or altering course.

-Think of it like the point where the seesaw is fixed, but on ships, this point is unstable depending on the vessel’ss movement.
+Think of it like the point where the seesaw is fixed, but on ships, this point is unstable depending on the vessel’s movement.

-A vessel stationary on the water has its pivot point located on the middle of the ship.
+A vessel stationary on the water has its pivot point located in the middle of the ship.
 When it starts to move astern, this point also moves aft.